Recapturing the Wonder by Mike Cosper, Free for CAPC Members

 The biblical roots of our cultural inheritance are indeed being hacked free, producing what Guinness calls “a cut-flower civilization” that requires Christian faithfulness to reestablish.
 Impossible People doesn’t hold back from proclaiming what this sort of work will require: “In short, by faith we must be prepared to wager our comfort, our livelihood, our honor and our very lives on God and his Word against all other claims and authorities.”

 To receive a free copy of Os Guinness’s Impossible People, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
-You’ll get free stuff each month, full access to CAPC Magazine (including all back issues), entrance to our exclusive members group on Facebook—and you’ll help us keep the lights on.
+You’ll get free stuff each month, full access to our digital Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members-only group on Facebook—and you’ll help us keep the lights on.
 Join now.